PyPSA/pypsa-eur/doc/spatial_resolution.rst

 •	Solid biomass: It can be modeled as a single node for Europe or it can be nodally resolved if activated in the `config <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L270>`_.
 Nodal modeling includes modeling biomass potential per country (given per country, then distributed by population density within) and the transport of solid biomass between countries.

-•	CO2: It can be modeled as a single node for Europe or it can be nodally resolved with CO2 transport pipelines if activated in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L248>`_ .
-It should mentioned that in single node mode a transport and storage cost is added for sequestered CO2, the cost of which can be adjusted in the `Config <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L247>`_ file.
+•	CO2: It can be modeled as a single node for Europe or it can be nodally resolved with CO2 transport pipelines if activated in the `config <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L248>`_.
+It should mentioned that in single node mode a transport and storage cost is added for sequestered CO2, the cost of which can be adjusted in the `config <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L247>`_.

 •	Liquid hydrocarbons: Modeled as a single node for Europe, since transport costs for liquids are low and no bottlenecks are expected.